nefarius/CntlmUI/README.md

 * auto connect on launch
 * choose between NTLM, LM and NT authentication mode

-A "ready-to-use" archiv is located in the Download section, Cntlm binaries are included.
+A "ready-to-use" archiv is located in the [Release](https://github.com/nefarius/CntlmUI/releases/latest) section, Cntlm binaries are included.

 For more information visit http://cntlm.sourceforge.net/